laggykiller/sqlcipher3/README.md

 ==========

 *NOTICE*: This is a fork of [sqlcipher3](https://github.com/coleifer/sqlcipher3) which adds github action for creating wheels for Windows, MacOS and Linux.
+The unofficial wheels are uploaded to `sqlciipher3-wheel` on pypi, while the official wheels are `sqlcipher3-binary`.
 To install openssl easily, conan is used.
 I made some reference with [this fork of pysqlite3 by Dobatymo](https://github.com/Dobatymo/pysqlite3)

 *NOTICE*: To build from this fork, copy `sqlite3.c` and `sqlite3.h`